Best cameras for sports photography in 2022

 Best overall: Canon R3

-Why it made the cut: Its mix of meticulous autofocus, high burst speeds, and excellent ergonomics make this the go-to for shooting action.
+Why made the cut: Its mix of meticulous autofocus, high burst speeds, and excellent ergonomics make this the go-to for shooting action.

 Specs: